norandom/NimCx/README.md

-Installation : nimble install nimFinLib      (this installs nimfinlib and NimCx libraries)
+Installation : nimble install nimFinLib    (this installs nimFinLib and cx libraries)